singnet/dev-portal/tutorials/java/index.md

 Run this tutorial from a bash terminal.

-We'll use Java gRPC, for more details see https://grpc.io/docs/
+We'll use Java gRPC, for more details see [the official gRPC docs](https://grpc.io/docs/).

 In this tutorial we'll create a Java service and publish it in SingularityNET.